yasasmahima/yasasmahima.github.io/_pages/activities.md

 ## News & Activities

 <!-- - [25-11-2022] : Got a full scholarhip from UNSW Austrlia for a PhD.  -->
-- [07-12-2022]() : Presented an invited talk at the Advanced Information Technology for Mosquito Vector Monitoring and Control workshop.
+- [07-12-2022]() : Conducted an invited talk at the Advanced Information Technology for Mosquito Vector Monitoring and Control workshop.
 <!-- - [25-11-2022]() : I was offered admission and scholarship to PhD in Engineering at University of New South Wales (UNSW), Austrlia. -->
 - [04-11-2022]() : Received a merit award at the NBQSA National ICT Awards 2022.
 - [03-11-2022]() : Received the Dr Gamini Wickramasinghe Gold Medal (Batch-Top) for the academic excellence.
 - [03-11-2022]() : Received the Circles.Life Singapore award for the best final year research project.
 - [03-11-2022]() : Graduated from the University of Westminster with a First Class Honours degree in Software Engineering.
+- [30-10-2022]() : Our paper entitled "MM4Drone: A Multi-Spectral Image and MmWave Radar Approach for Identifying Mosquito Breeding Grounds via Aerial Drones" was accepted to present at the EAI PervasiveHealth 2022.
+- [04-08-2022]() : Our paper entitled "Fighting Dengue Fever with Aerial Drones" was accepted for the poster presentation at the EWSN 2022.
 - [04-01-2022]() : Joined Univeristy of Colombo School of Computing (UCSC) as a research assistant.

 <!-- #### Call for Papers